Ultimate Guide to Recovery after Labiaplasty Surgery

 - Avoid any kind of penetration until your surgeon gives you a go.
 It also means avoiding tampons till you are completely healed.

 - Avoiding wiping away with tissue after using the restroom.
 Use warm water instead.
-Minimize unnecessary touching wherever you can.
+Minimise unnecessary touching wherever you can.

 Tips that will Help You Recover Faster Post-Labiaplasty